Eta forecast to regain tropical storm strength and affect Florida, Gulf of Mexico

-Now, Eta is gearing up a second round that could bring impacts to Cuba, the Gulf of Mexico, and perhaps Florida.
-Eta has degenerated into a tropical depression since its initial onslaught on coastal Nicaragua, but with a core still intact, it will likely begin to organize again over the warm waters of the wester Caribbean on Friday.
+Now, Eta is gearing up for a second round that could affect Cuba, the Gulf of Mexico and possibly Florida.
+Eta has degenerated into a tropical depression since its initial onslaught on coastal Nicaragua, but with a core still intact, it will probably begin to organize again over the warm waters of the western Caribbean on Friday.

-Western Florida remains the only swath of the Lower 48′s Atlantic coastline that hasn’t been blanketed beneath tropical storm or hurricane alerts so far this season.
+Western Florida remains the only swath of the Lower 48′s Atlantic coastline that hasn’t been blanketed beneath a tropical storm or hurricane alerts so far this season.
 Eta, the year’s record-tying 28th name storm, could fill the gap that remains.

 Eta now

 As of 10 a.m.
-Eastern time Thursday, Eta was a tropical depression, the remnants of a tropical storm.
+Eastern on Thursday, Eta was a tropical depression, the remnants of a tropical storm.
 Winds had diminished to 30 mph as the shredded circulation spun through western Honduras.
 The center, around which pinwheeling showers and downpours continued to soak Central America, was moving west-northwest at 7 mph.
 It will eventually be steered more northerly and northeasterly in the next 24 to 36 hours.

 Rainfall totals of up to 40 inches were forecast in eastern parts of Honduras and Nicaragua, while another 10 to 15 inches remains possible farther north into Guatemala and Belize before the system moves offshore.
-Its center will likely pass over the Gulf of Honduras, where water temperatures are very supportive of re-intensification, on Friday.
+Its center is likely to pass over the Gulf of Honduras, where water temperatures are very supportive of re-intensification, on Friday.

 There is a slight chance that Eta’s ragged low-level center disintegrates, and a new vortex forms beneath its upper-level swirl.
 If this ends up happening, the case could be made for the National Hurricane Center to name the system “Theta,” declaring it a new cohesive tropical feature.